Undline/UndChain/readme.md

     Creators or rights holders can file a claim via a DAG.
 To initiate, they must:

     - Provide evidence supporting their ownership or IP rights (e.g., copyright documentation, timestamps, or original work).
-    - Pay a **claim fee** (determined by the DAG and dependent on their perception score) to discourage frivolous claims.
+    - Pay a **claim fee** (determined by the DAG and dependent on their Reliability score) to discourage frivolous claims.
 2. **Sponsor Involvement:**
     Claimants select a **sponsor**, an independent DAG member or organization, to vouch for their claim’s validity.
 Sponsors validate the provided evidence and enhance the credibility of the claim.